dodona-edu/dolos/docs/about/algorithm.md

 ## Indexing

-Because we want to compare all files with each other, it is more efficient to first create an index containing the fingerprints of all files.
-For each of the fingerprints encountered in any of the files, we store the file and corresponding line number where we encountered that fingerprint.
+Because Dolos needs to compare all files with each other, it is more efficient to first create an index containing the fingerprints of all files.
+For each of the fingerprints encountered in any of the files, we store the file and the corresponding line number where we encountered that fingerprint.

-Once a fingerprint is stored twice in the index, we can record this as a match between the two files because they share at least one k-gram.
+As soon as a fingerprint is stored in the index twice, this is recorded as a match between the two files because they share at least one k-gram.

 ## Reporting

-Finally, we collect all fingerprints that occur in more than one file and aggregate the results into a report.
+Dolos finally collects all fingerprints that occur in more than one file and aggregates the results into a report.

-This report will contain all file pairs that have at least one common fingerprint, together with some metrics:
+This report contains all file pairs that have at least one common fingerprint, together with some metrics:

-- **similarity**: which represents the fraction of shared fingerprints between the two files
+- **similarity**: the fraction of shared fingerprints between the two files
-- **total overlap**: which is the absolute value of shared fingerprints, useful for larger projects
+- **total overlap**: the absolute value of shared fingerprints, useful for larger projects
-- **longest fragment**: the length (in fingerprints) of the longest subsequent list of fingerprints matching between the two files, useful for when not the whole source code file is copied
+- **longest fragment**: the length (in fingerprints) of the longest subsequence of fingerprints matching between the two files, useful when not the whole source code is copied